House of Cards (British TV series): Overview

 The antihero of House of Cards is Francis Urquhart, a fictional Chief Whip of the Conservative Party, played by Ian Richardson.
 The plot follows his amoral and manipulative scheme to become leader of the governing party and, thus, Prime Minister of the United Kingdom.

 Michael Dobbs did not envisage writing the second and third books, as Urquhart dies at the end of the first novel.
 The screenplay of the BBC's dramatisation of House of Cards differs from the book, and hence allows future series.
 Dobbs wrote two following books, To Play the King and The Final Cut, which were televised in 1993 and 1995, respectively.

 House of Cards was said to draw from Shakespeare's plays Macbeth and Richard III, both of which feature main characters who are corrupted by power and ambition.
 Richardson has a Shakespearean background and said he based his characterisation of Urquhart on Shakespeare's portrayal of Richard III.

-Urquhart frequently talks through the camera to the audience, breaking the fourth wall.
+Like Richard's asides, Urquhart frequently talks through the camera to the audience, breaking the fourth wall.